qiime2/docs/source/tutorials/pd-mice.rst

 .. question::

     Open the unweighted UniFrac emperor plot (``core-metrics-results/unweighted_unifrac_emperor.qzv``) first.
-On the left hand side of the page you’ll see a series of navigation bars.

 Can you find separation in the data?
-Using the drop down menu, what is the major driver of separation in the data?
+If so, can you find a metadata factor that reflects the seperation?
 What if you used weighted UniFrac distance (``core-metrics-results/weighted_unifrac_emperor.qzv``)?

     One of the major concerns in mouse studies is that sometimes differences in communities are due to natural variation in cages.
 Do you see clustering by cage?